oozman/laravel-docker/README.md

 - Supervisor

 ### How to do `composer install` and `npm/yarn install`?
-You can separately do this to prepare your dependencies.
+You can create your own dockerfile and then do this to prepare your dependencies.

 ```
 FROM composer